-They are loaded with nutrients that can have important benefits for your body and brain.
+They’re loaded with nutrients that can have important benefits for your body and brain.

-Chia seeds are tiny black seeds from the plant Salvia Hispanica, which is related to the mint.
+Chia seeds are tiny black seeds from the plant Salvia hispanica, which is related to the mint.

 Chia seeds were an important food for the Aztecs and Mayans back in the day.

-They prized them for their ability to provide sustainable energy... in fact, "chia" is the ancient Mayan word for "strength."
+They prized them for their ability to provide sustainable energy.
+In fact, "chia" is the ancient Mayan word for "strength."

 In the past few years, they have exploded in popularity and are now consumed by health conscious people all over the world.

-Don't be fooled by the size... these tiny seeds pack a powerful nutritional punch.
+Don't be fooled by the size — these tiny seeds pack a powerful nutritional punch.